Comparing Abode to Scout and SimplisafeBy - 01/10/2019

 As you can see, there are pros and cons to using abode to monitor your Nest Cam.
 For free, Nest only offers 3 hours of snapshot storage, so adding an abode system provides more storage.
 Another pro to using abode with Nest is that you can use people as a trigger for events.
 When choosing your event type, you can opt to see motion, people, or sound events within your timeline.
 The integration also works with modes and zones.
 For example, you can set up a rule that only records people events that occur on your porch to your abode timeline.

-The downside is that even if you are a Nest Aware subscriber, abode only stores snapshots (a.k.a a picture).
+The downside is that even if you are a Nest Aware subscriber, abode only stores snapshots (a.k.a. pictures).
 When an alarm event is detected, abode will automatically trigger your Nest Cam to record.
 A snapshot will be logged to your timeline, and you will receive a notice via email as well as a push notification.
 Unfortunately, the email does not include the snapshot.
 Rather, it lets you know that one is available and provides a link to your abode timeline.

 Fortunately, you can always navigate over to Nest.com to view your full video history.
 And if you are subscribed to the Nest Aware 30 day plan, you will also need to navigate over to see anything recorded beyond the included 10-day history.

-Finally, though you can connect Amazon Echo and abode using IFTTT, you can also integrate the two directly using an Alexa skill.
-You can ask Alexa to retrieve abode’s system status, mode, to arm abode, disarm it, trigger panic mode, call the police (assuming you using CONNECT + SECURE), trigger a fire alarm, check the status of your doors, windows, lock your doors, unlock them, etc. As an added security measure, you must provide a verbal PIN code to disarm your abode system or to unlock your doors using Amazon Alexa.
+Though you can connect Amazon Echo and abode using IFTTT, you can also integrate the two directly using an Alexa skill.
+You can ask Alexa to retrieve abode’s system status, mode, to arm abode, disarm it, trigger panic mode, call the police (assuming you’re using CONNECT + SECURE), trigger a fire alarm, check the status of your doors, windows, lock your doors, unlock them, control your connected RGB light bulbs, etc. As an added security measure, you must provide a verbal PIN code to disarm your abode system or to unlock your doors using Amazon Alexa.

 Regarding functionality, abode’s Alexa skill is vastly superior to most integrations between home security systems and Alexa.
 It also appears to be superior in regards to user feedback.
 The skill is currently rated 4 stars where similar skills are rated 2 stars.
 In testing, the skill worked flawlessly.